wzxie/RAGA/README.md

 # RAGA
-Generate putative long reads with the help of source\`s assemblies, source\`s PacBio HiFi reads and reference genome.
+Generate putative long reads with the help of reference genome, source\`s assemblies, source\`s PacBio HiFi reads.

 ## Overview
 RAGA is capable of producing fake long reads by utilizing the source's assembly and source`s PacBio HiFi reads, in conjunction with a reference genome.
 You can follow the Usage part and use our pipeline to do it.